telink-semi/tc_ble_simple_sdk/patch_note.md

       - After Fix: when receive ATT_OP_FIND_INFO_REQ that start handle is zero or start handle exceeds to end handle, the ATT server will send ATT_ERROR_RSP.
       - Update Recommendation: Evaluate if needed.

-    - Fix the permission judgment error during the ATT service process.
+    - Fix the issue where ATT_ERROR_RSP is not responded normally due to incorrect permission judgment during the ATT service process.
-      - Detailed Description: Before completing the pairing process, if the permission of a specific ATT service requires encryption or authentication, ATT_ERROR_RSP will not be responded normally.
+      - Detailed Description: When the ATT Central sends an ATT request packet to the ATT peripheral, if there is insufficient permission at this time, the ATT peripheral should respond with an ATT_ERROR_RSP.
+However, due to an underlying logic error, the ATT_ERROR_RSP fails to be sent normally, resulting in an abnormality in the ATT process.
       - After Fix: ATT_ERROR_RSP can be responded normally.
       - Update Recommendation: Evaluate if needed.